-My Figure Painting Workshop will take place on Saturday, April 29 at Alluvium in Eugene.
+My Portrait Painting Workshop will take place October 14 & 15 at Emerald Art Center in Springfield.

 I enjoy painting a variety of subjects, from figurative, portraits and pets to landscapes.